jacmarjorie/bioqueries/gene_burden/README.md

 * **Phenotype**: Basic phenotype information from 1000 genomes [here](https://www.internationalgenome.org/faq/can-i-get-phenotype-gender-and-family-relationship-information-samples/)
 * **Gene Name**: Gene pathway sets from [GSEA](https://www.gsea-msigdb.org/gsea/downloads.jsp).
 We want to to start with all canonical pathways, using gene symbols `c2.cp.v7.1.symbols.gmt`.
 You will need to make a login to access this file, you can do that [here](https://www.gsea-msigdb.org/gsea/register.jsp).
 #* **Gene Map **Gene name to VCF gene code map [here](ftp://ftp.ensembl.org/pub/grch37/release-100/gtf/homo_sapiens/Homo_sapiens.GRCh37.87.chr.gtf.gz)

-### Useful Resources

-When you are working, you may want to subset the VCF file to make it only a few samples, you can do this with [bcftools](https://bioinformatics.stackexchange.com/questions/3477/how-to-subset-samples-from-a-vcf-file) for more information.

-More information on the [VCF file format from 1000 genomes](https://www.internationalgenome.org/wiki/Analysis/vcf4.0/).

 ### Next Steps